Pentagon blasts FCC decision to approve Ligado spectrum plan

 The FCC has defended its decision, saying it included stringent conditions aimed at ensuring GPS systems would not experience harmful interference and has won backing from U.S. Attorney General William Barr and Secretary of State Mike Pompeo.

-Michael Griffin, the under secretary of defense for research and engineering, said in his Senate testimony that if Ligado moves would forward it would represent "a self-inflicted wound on GPS."
+Michael Griffin, the under secretary of defense for research and engineering, said in his Senate testimony that if Ligado moves forward, it would represent "a self-inflicted wound on GPS."

-"While we set out to redesign and refresh hundreds of millions of GPS receivers in our installed national security and industrial base, others, especially Russia and China, will be quick to take advantage of our mistake by offering replacement systems that are not vulnerable to Ligado’s interference," Griffin said in his testimony.
+"While we set out to redesign and refresh hundreds of millions of GPS receivers in our installed national security and industrial base, others, especially Russia and China, will be quick to take advantage of our mistake by offering replacement systems that are not vulnerable to Ligado’s interference," Griffin said.
 "A weakened GPS system offers our adversaries the opportunity to replace the United States as the world standard for satellite navigation."

 Defense Secretary Mark Esper said in a Wall Street Journal opinion piece that "the FCC’s decision will disrupt the daily lives and commerce of millions of Americans and inject unacceptable risk into systems that are critical for emergency response, aviation and missile defense."